 Making Calls in Flutter

 In this online world, customer care is playing a major role in the success of a company.
 Users are quite satisfied when they converse with the executives through calls.
 This has forced companies to add phone numbers to their apps for their customers to contact them easily.
 But, dialing those numbers from the app into the default phone app makes it quite cumbersome.
-So, in order to improve the user experience, Flutter has come up with a feature where the user can call the other, just in a click.
+So, in order to improve the user experience, Flutter has come up with a feature where the user can call the other, just with a click.
 This can be achieved by using the “url_launcher” plugin.

 Calls in Flutter